 2011 Blackfoot River Recreation Annual Report ( 3.5 MB) Annual Report includes information pertaining to management of the Blackfoot River.

 Blackfoot River Map ( 327 KB)

 Flathead Lake is the largest freshwater lake west of the Mississippi and the Marine Trail is a network of access points, stopovers and campsites around the lake for those wishing to explore the waters and shoreline with non-motorized boats.
 The Marine Trail map illustrates distances between, access and campsites and available facilities.
-State Parks on Flathead Lake have campsites along the water reserved until 6 pm for campers who arrive by non-motorized boats along the Marine Trail.
+Campers are encouraged to make reservations through Reserve America (855-922-6768) to ensure a campsite will be reserved for them.

 Flathead Lake Marine Map ( 1.0 MB)

 Many recreational opportunities exist at Thompson Chain-of-Lakes Fishing Access Site.
 This 3000-acre area provides visitors with the chance to fish for lake trout or smallmouth bass, camp, boat, swim, and view wildlife.

 The area is located 35 to 55 miles west of Kalispell, and consists of 21 lakes and 56 campsites.